MinhajMoin/CS-355-Database-Systems/README.md

-# SQL-Labs
+# CS-355 Database Systems
-This repo contains the sql files I made for the Lab Activities, in the CS-355 Databases Class.
+This repository contains all my submitted Assignments and Lab Tasks for the course, CS-355 Database Systems taken in Fall 2017 at Habib University.